juliomrqz/statusfy/packages/docs/src/guide/incidents.md

 ## Content

-The content of the Incidents are wirted in valid Markdown format but there are extra Extensions that Statsufy provides.
+The content of the Incidents are written in a valid Markdown format but there are extra Extensions that Statusfy provides.

 ### Updates Containers